pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 **The sender’s account must have sufficient funds to pay for the transaction fee.**

 If, let's say, you transfer all the money out of your account so that you have no remaining balance to pay for the transaction fee.
-In such case the Aptos blockchain would let you know that the transaction will fail, and your transfer wouldn't succeed either.
+In such case the Pont blockchain would let you know that the transaction will fail, and your transfer wouldn't succeed either.

 ### Example 2: Transaction amounts vs transaction fee